RConsortium/multilingual-documentation-wg/README.md

 -   This repository for meeting notes, materials and issues

--   Slack channel for informal and quick communication
+-   Slack channel for informal and quick communication: [#wg-multilingual-r-documentation in the R Consortium Slack](https://rconsortium.slack.com/archives/C075V1SUKT9)

 -   Mailing list for formal announcements